 In some cases the couple has been married and living abroad before they decided to move to the United States.
 They may wait together outside the U.S. while the immigrant visa is approved.
 But what if the U.S. citizen must return to the United States before his or her spouse has a green card?
 In this situation, the U.S. citizen may obtain a K-3 visa for the spouse.
-The K-3 visa is a nonimmigrant visa, meaning it is temporary, that can be used by the immigrant spouse to come to the U.S. and then adjust status.
+The K-3 visa is a nonimmigrant (temporary) visa that can be used by the immigrant spouse to come to the U.S. and then adjust status.

 This starts with the U.S. citizen spouse filing Form I-130.
-However, once approved, the U.S. citizen must file Form I-129F to request the K-3 visa.
+Upon receiving the receipt notice, the U.S. citizen must file Form I-129F to request the K-3 visa.

-Fiancé Visa or Immigrant Visa: Which is Better?
+Fiancé Visa or Immigrant Visa: The Best Choice

-The answer to the question, fiancé visa or immigrant visa, depends on many factors and is a personal decision.
+To determine which path is best for you — fiancé visa or immigrant visa — depends on many factors and is a personal decision.
 Here are several issues to consider: